oliland/oliland/views/blog/cocktails.md

 * Lots of gin
 * Something else

-Pump the strawberries with sugar and add gin until it's drinkable.
+Pulp the strawberries with sugar and add gin until it's drinkable.

 _Review:_ We were pretty fucked by this point.